fpclass/lecture-constructive-induction/README.md

-# lecture14
+# Lecture: Equational reasoning (cont.)

-Code shown in the fourteenth lecture
+Code shown in the second lecture on equational reasoning.